Data Protection Policy

 Monitoring is performed by Whitehelm’s COO with on-going review and oversight from the compliance function.

-In the event that the Whitehelm’s monitoring procedures identify any deficiencies in the Firm’s Policy, the issue identified shall be promptly escalated to senior management with sufficient detail and any proposed corrective action to be taken, including any proposed changes to this Policy.
+In the event that Whitehelm’s monitoring procedures identify any deficiencies in the Firm’s Policy, the issue identified shall be promptly escalated to senior management with sufficient detail and any proposed corrective action to be taken, including any proposed changes to this Policy.

 Data Breaches – Notification and Sanctions